SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ## SYNOPSIS

-Exports a WSL distribution to a .tar.gz or VHD file.
+Exports a WSL distribution to a gzipped tarball or VHD file.

 ## SYNTAX